-If you paid a U.S. sales tax of less than 6% and any of the statements above applies, you owe Idaho use tax on the difference.
+If you paid a U.S. sales tax of less than 6% and the purchase occurred within the time period noted above, you owe Idaho use tax on the difference.
 For purposes of vehicle registration in Idaho, see Form ST-102, Use Tax Exemption Certificate, New Resident or Military.

 Buying a vehicle in Idaho

-However, use tax may be due to the next state where you're moving to report to duty.
-Please contact that state's tax agency for further information.
+Use tax may be due to the next state where you report to duty.
+Please contact that state's tax agency for more information.

 - Revenue and Taxation Law: Chapter 30 Income Tax - Adjustments to Taxable Income (h)